Wadyan1/Python/README.md

 ## Contributions

-This project isn’t open for direct edits, but I’d still love to see your ideas!
+This repo isn’t open for direct edits, but I’d really love to see any ideas or improvements you come up with.
-Feel free to fork the repo and share your changes through a pull request — I’ll review them personally.
+Feel free to fork it and send a pull request — I’ll check it out myself and truly appreciate the effort!

-Thanks in advance for anything you contribute 💕
+Big thanks in advance to anyone who shares something 💛